HomeSite Map

 The mono mix of the song (from "take 6") was performed on August 21st, 1963 in the control room of EMI Studio Three, as was the rest of the album that was completed by that point.
 Only producer George Martin and engineers Norman Smith and Geoff Emerick were present for this session.
 This is the mono mix heard on the British "With The Beatles" album.

 The Beatles brought "Devil In Her Heart" to Studio Two of Aeolian Hall in London on September 3rd, 1963 between 8 and 10:30 pm to record another version of the song for BBC radio.
-This recording was produced by Ian Grant and was broadcast on the 15th and final “Pop Go The Beatles” edition, which aired on September 24th between 5 and 5:29 pm.
+This version was produced by Ian Grant and was broadcast on the 15th and final “Pop Go The Beatles” edition, which was broadcast on September 24th between 5 and 5:29 pm.

 The stereo mix of the song, along with the rest of the "With The Beatles" album, was made on October 30th, 1963, in the control room of EMI Studio Three.
 This quick three-hour mixing session was attended only by producer George Martin and engineers Norman Smith and A.B.
 Lincoln.
 This stereo mix was used for both the stereo and mono versions of "The Beatles' Second Album" released in the US (as detailed below).